sanderboer/typst-pagemaker/README.md

 ## Features

 ### Migration Notice (Breaking Change)
-PDF embedding now always uses automatic contain scaling (legacy `:FIT:` modes and the `:FULL_PAGE:` flag for `pdf` elements were removed).
+PDF embedding now always uses automatic contain scaling with permitted upscaling (legacy `:FIT:` modes and the `:FULL_PAGE:` flag for `pdf` elements were removed).
 A previously documented optional `:SCALE:` multiplier is currently ignored and will emit a warning when specified.

-New behavior (pdf elements only):
+New behavior (pdf elements only, upscaling enabled):
 - The system computes a base auto-contain scale so the intrinsic PDF page fits entirely within the element's padded frame (respecting margins + element `:PADDING:`).
+This scale may exceed 1.0 when the frame is larger than the intrinsic page (upscaling allowed).
 - User `:SCALE:` values (if present in older documents) are ignored for now (warning emitted).
 Future releases may reintroduce controlled fit modes.
+- Any `:FIT:` value other than `contain` on a `pdf` element is ignored with a warning (contain-only scaling is enforced).
-- Result: PDFs never overflow their frame via scale; enlarge the `:AREA:` to show more context.
+- Result: PDFs always fit within their frame via contain scaling (may downscale or upscale).
+Enlarge the `:AREA:` to show more context; reduce to zoom in with upscaling.

 Migration:
 - Remove any `:FIT:` / `:FULL_PAGE:` properties on `pdf` elements (ignored if still present).
 - If you previously relied on `:FIT: contain` just delete it (behavior now default).
-If you relied on oversizing via `:FIT: fill` or manual big areas, you may enlarge the `:AREA:` instead; scale no longer exceeds containment.
+If you relied on oversizing via `:FIT: fill` or manual big areas, you may enlarge the `:AREA:` or rely on intrinsic upscaling (scale may now exceed 1.0 when frame larger).
+- Non-contain `:FIT:` values (e.g. `cover`, `fill`, `stretch`) on `pdf` elements now emit a warning and are ignored.
 - Image `figure` elements still support `:FIT:` (contain|cover|fill) unchanged.
 - Legacy per-PDF alignment property (`pdf_align` / `:PDF_ALIGN:`) has been removed; use the standard `:ALIGN:` / `:VALIGN:` properties on `pdf` elements.